The Top 15 Stocks to Buy in 2020

 So far, though, it has, because investors are concerned that coronavirus hysteria will cause a consumer spending slowdown which will lead to an ad spending slowdown.

 Given how the virus has progressed in China and South Korea, data suggests that strict quarantining does work to thwart the spread of the virus, and quickly.
-Coronavirus was only “breaking out” in those countries for about two months.
-Assuming the rest of the world follows a similar trajectory, then by early May, the virus will be done “breaking out” in TTD’s core markets.
+Coronavirus was only “breaking out” in those countries for about two to three monthsmonths.
+Assuming the rest of the world follows a similar trajectory, then by May/June, the virus will be done “breaking out” in TTD’s core markets.

 Once that happens, consumer spending trends will improve dramatically, boosted by easy monetary and fiscal conditions.
 Ad spending trends will rebound with just as much vigor.
 So will TTD stock.